nickoala/telepot/README.md

     time.sleep(10)
 ```

-Having always to check the flavor is tedious.
+Having always to check the flavor is troublesome.
 You may supply a *routing table* to `bot.notifyOnMessage()` to enable message routing:

 ```python
 bot.notifyOnMessage({'normal': on_chat_message,